Your medical records

 Information that we cannot share

-- is used to detect or prevent crime
+- information used to prevent or detect crime

-- could cause physical or emotional harm to you or someone else.
+- information that could cause physical or emotional harm to you or someone else.